nschlaepfer/supersplat-mac/docs/m3-max-vision-pro.md

 3. Run the proxy server: `npm run copilot:server` (env: `OLLAMA_URL`, `COPILOT_PORT`, `OPENAI_BASE_URL`, `COPILOT_ALLOW_ORIGIN`).
 4. Open SuperSplat and click **AI Copilot** → **Settings**:
    - Pick *Local (Ollama)* or *OpenAI*, paste your API key (stored locally), and select a model from the live list.
-   - Decide which tools the assistant may invoke (event firing vs. purely descriptive responses).
+   - Choose which tools the assistant may invoke (`fireEvent`, `explainStep`, `saveMacro`, `runMacro`).
-   - For OpenAI you can attach live viewport screenshots + splat summaries so GPT-4o/GPT-5 can reason over the scene.
+   - For OpenAI you can attach live viewport screenshots + detailed splat summaries so GPT-4o/GPT-5 can reason over the scene.
-5. Ask questions, request edits, or let the copilot trigger events such as `tool.rectSelection`, `camera.focus`, and `select.all`.
+5. Ask questions, request edits, store macros (“denoise → crop → publish”), or let the copilot trigger events such as `tool.rectSelection`, `camera.focus`, and `select.all`.

 Everything stays on-device for the local route.
 When using OpenAI the proxy only forwards your prompts/screenshots from the same machine.